-The following table outlines the significant changes in the Consolidated Balance Sheets as at December 31, 2019 as compared to the Consolidated Balance Sheets as at December 31, 2018.
+The following table outlines the significant changes in the Consolidated Balance Sheet as at December 31, 2020 as compared to the Consolidated Balance Sheet as at December 31, 2019.

-Consolidated Balance Sheets Data (in millions of Canadian dollars)

-Increase Balance Sheet Account (Decrease) Explanation of Significant Change Assets Accounts receivable and unbilled revenue 43.0 The increase was primarily due to timing of billing and collection and higher electricity consumption, partially offset by lower pass-through electricity costs.
-PP&E and intangible assets 329.6 The increase was primarily due to capital expenditures (see "Investing Activities" below), partially offset by depreciation including derecognition.
-Liabilities and Equity Commercial paper 23.0 The increase was primarily due to issuances required for general corporate purposes (see "Liquidity and Capital Resources" below).
-Accounts payable and accrued liabilities (20.3) The decrease was primarily due to lower electricity costs payable to the IESO, partially offset by timing differences in payments.
-Customer deposits (11.8) The decrease was primarily due to re-classification of customer deposits to deferred revenue.
-Deferred revenue 120.9 The increase was primarily due to additional capital contributions received in 2019 and re-classification of customer deposits as noted above.
-Post-employment benefits 59.0 The increase was primarily due to the recognized actuarial loss incurred as a result of lower discount rates and past service costs recorded in 2019.
-Deferred tax liabilities 23.4 The increase was primarily due to lower tax values as compared to accounting values of PP&E and intangible assets, partially offset by the tax treatment on the actuarial loss recorded on postemployment benefits.
-Retained earnings 54.0 The increase was due to net income after net movements in regulatory balances (\$154.4 million), offset by dividends paid and declared (\$100.4 million).
+Consolidated Balance Sheet Data (in millions of Canadian dollars) Balance Sheet Account Increase (Decrease) \$ Explanation of Significant Change Assets Þ Accounts receivable and unbilled revenue (72.1) The decrease was primarily due to lower electricity consumption, timing of billing and collection activities and higher allowance for doubtful accounts as a result of the COVID-19 pandemic, partially offset by higher pass-through electricity costs.
+Income tax receivable 11.9 The increase was primarily due to instalment payments in excess of the income tax provision.
+PP&E and intangible assets 341.7 The increase was primarily due to capital expenditures (see "Investing Activities" below), partially offset by depreciation including derecognition.
+Liabilities and Equity dorecognition.
+Commercial paper 24.0 The increase was primarily due to the issuances of commercial paper required for general corporate purposes (see "Liquidity and Capital Resources" below).
+Accounts payable and accrued liabilities (99.0) The decrease was primarily due to higher capital activity during the fourth quarter of 2019 and timing differences in payments.
+Debentures 199.2 The increase was primarily due to the issuance of Series 16 debentures (\$200.0 million) (see "Liquidity and capital resources below").
+Deferred revenue 144.4 The increase was primarily due to capital contributions received.
+Deferred tax liabilities 24.0 The increase was primarily due to lower tax values as compared to accounting values of PP&E and intangible assets.
+Retained earnings 24.5 The increase was due to net income after net movements in regulatory balances (\$117.1 million), offset by dividends paid (\$92.6 million).

-Consolidated Balance Sheets Data (in millions of Canadian dollars)
+Consolidated Balance Sheet Data (in millions of Canadian dollars)

-Balance Sheet Account Increase (Decrease) \$ Explanation of Significant Change Regulatory Balances Regulatory debit balances 39.1 The increase was primarily due to the actuarial loss recognized to reflect the impact of lower discount rates and deferred taxes, partially offset by amounts disposed through OEB-approved rate riders.
-Regulatory credit balances 40.0 The increase was primarily due to amounts being deferred into capital and tax related regulatory accounts for future refunds to customers.
+Balance Sheet Account Increase (Decrease) \$ Explanation of Significant Change Regulatory Balances Regulatory credit balances (34.8) The decrease was primarily due to amounts disposed through OEB-approved rate riders.